tazama-lf/docs/Community/Tazama-Contribution-Guide.md

 6. Open the Folder in VS Code

-    To start getting ready for development you can open VS Code in the repository folder with the following command in a Windows Command Prompt from the repository folder:
+    To start development you can open VS Code in the repository folder with the following command in a Windows Command Prompt from the repository folder:
     ```
     code .
     ```